 Table 4-26 shows the Electric System base rate revenues.
-Since 2014, the increase in total retail base rate revenues has averaged 2.9% annually.
-Total base rate revenues in 2018 increased by 8.8% due to the rate increase and increased energy sales.
-The base rate revenues per kWh (\$/kWh) increased 5.7% and 6.1% in 2017 and 2018 as a result of the rate increase.
+Since 2015, the increase in total retail base rate revenues averaged 2.1% annually.
+Total base rate revenues in 2019 decreased by 2.0% due to decreased energy sales.
+The base rate revenues per kWh (\$/kWh) increased 5.7% in 2017 and 6.1% in 2018 as a result of the rate increase.
+The base rate revenues per kWh (\$/kWh) decreased 0.6% in 2019 as a result of the decrease in sales.

-The number of customers has consistently increased at approximately 0.8% per year with the highest customer growth in the Commercial customer class.
-The revenue per customer since 2014 has increased slightly at approximately 2.1% per year as a result of rate increases.
+The number of customers consistently increased at approximately 1.0% per year with the highest customer growth in the Schools and Churches customer class.
+The revenue per customer since 2015 increased slightly at approximately 1.1% per year as a result of rate increases.

-The total retail energy sales have stayed level with a 0.1% average annual growth.
-The energy sales per customer on average decreased by 0.7% per year.
-The residential and small commercial class has decreased their usage per customer on average by 0.6% and 1.1% per year, respectively.
+The total retail energy sales have decreased at an annual average of 0.6% since 2015.
+The energy sales per customer decreased at an annual average rate of 1.5%.
+The residential and small commercial class decreased their usage per customer annually on average by 1.4% and 1.5%, respectively.
 Increases in appliance efficiency and energy conservation measures contribute to this decrease and reflect broader energy and electric utility trends in the U.S.